 - 1/2 tsp vanilla extract (optional)

-- Place the flour and cornstarch in a mixing bowl.
+- Using a fine strainer, sift the flour and cornstarch into a mixing bowl.

 - Add the butter.